-In the spring of 2011, DNR representatives identified Eurasian water Milfoil at the boat landing.
+In the spring of 2009, DNR representatives identified Eurasian water Milfoil at the boat landing.
 Upon notification, Sanitary District representatives contacted the DNR to determine proper eradication methods.
 A permit for the application of the aquatic herbicide was received.
-During 2012, hand removal followed up with an aquatic herbicide application has proved temporarily effective.
-However, the Eurasian Milfoil was identified and a request was made to allow additional aquatic herbicide treatment in a localized area during 2013.
+Hand removal followed up with an aquatic herbicide application had proved temporarily effective.
+However, the Eurasian Milfoil was subsequently observed and a request was made to allow additional aquatic herbicide treatment in a localized area during 2013.
 A permit for selective herbicide treatment was issued and localized treatment near the boat landing occurred in the early summer.
-During 2014, additional lake invasives inspections by residents and the DNR located an additional initial location of EWM at the Cedars Resort dock.
+During 2014, additional lake invasives inspections by residents and the DNR located an additional location of EWM at the Cedars Resort dock.
 Hand pulling removed the plant.
 A DNR permit for spot treatment of the boat landing, harvester dock, and the Resort pier was acquired and chemical treatment of these areas was completed.
 EWM sightings were made but due to late summer sightings, the locations were treated by herbicide or hand pulling during 2017.

 Additional EWM sightings were made in 2017 and a grant request for suction removal during 2018 was received.
-It is anticipated that the suction method will be best used in early stages of EWM establishment.
+The suction method is best used in early stages of EWM establishment.
 A full report of the diver aides suction harvesting was prepared upon completion of the project.
 It successfully removed early development EWM sites.
-However, a large concentration of EWM was located in Northern bay during the suction operation.
-I was determined that the quantity was too large to be removed by the suction method.
+However, a large concentration of EWM was located in Cedar/Northern Bay during the suction operation.
+It was determined that the quantity was too large to be removed by the suction method.
 A permit was received to spot treat this large area and a couple other locations.